-500. Global Environment and Sustainable
+500. Global Environment and Sustainable Development (3).

-Development (3).
 This course discusses the question of sustainability, a new economic agenda of development that seeks a balance with issues of environmental protection and social equity so that the short-term needs of our generation do not compromise those of the future.
-Prerequisite(s): GEOG 101.
-Notes: Offered every even year in fall.
+Prerequisite(s): GEOG 101 or permission of the instructor.
+Notes: Offered every fall.